List of accidents and incidents involving military aircraft (2000–2009)

-This is a list of notable accidents and incidents involving military aircraft grouped by the year in which the accident or incident occurred.
+This is a list of accidents and incidents involving military aircraft grouped by the year in which the accident or incident occurred.
 Not all of the aircraft were in operation at the time.
 For more exhaustive lists, see the baaa-acro.com archives or the aviation-safety.net database.
 Combat losses are not included except for a very few cases denoted by singular circumstances.

 Aircraft terminology

 Information on aircraft gives the type, and if available, the serial number of the operator in italics, the constructors number, also known as the manufacturer's serial number (c/n), exterior codes in apostrophes, nicknames (if any) in quotation marks, flight callsign in italics, and operating units.

 For this list, the criteria used for a military aircraft will be: any fixed-wing or rotary-wing aircraft that is operated by a governmental organization such as United States Department of Defense or British Armed Forces in either combat or non-combat missions.
 The aircraft will fall into categories such as fighter, bomber, attack, search and rescue, transport or training.